What You’ll Learn 📊

 How to review the data files?

-Reviewing data files is very helpful to analyze measured data and includes the following procedures:
+Reviewing data files is a valuable step in analyzing measured data and includes the following procedures:

 Data file Action | Description |